RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-3-iam-evaluation-self-assume-role.md

 ### __Other__

-To simplify later blog posts, I will only focus on the first two types, but for the sake of completeness we can also consider a few other situations.
-These cases where generally not be intentional, but may have been overlooked during security reviews if a Role assuming itself was not considered a risk.

-Under the old behavior, implicit SAR may have also applied to more scoped-down policies with partial resource patterns depending on the name or tags of the Role.
-For example, when the `sts:AssumeRole` action allowed `arn:aws:sts::*:role/db-access-*` attached to a role named `db-access-prod`.
-Another example where this could have arisen would have been when `sts:AssumeRole` access was granted based on the session tags matching the resource tags.

-These situations, could have come up when renaming roles, migrating between environments, or misnaming roles when deploying code that made assumptions about the underlying infrastructure.
+I will only focus on the cases mentioned above in the later posts, but for the sake of completeness, we can also consider another category where policies granted access based on resource globs or session tags.
+For example, when `sts:AssumeRole` access was granted using a partial glob (i.e. `arn:aws:sts::*:role/db-access-*`) matching the current role, or when `sts:AssumeRole` was allowed when principal session tags matched the target role’s resource tags.

 ## Summary